Program Completion Options:

 stock Renewable Energy

-Environmental Engineering Program Overview
+Master’s in Environmental Engineering Program Overview

-Rapid deterioration and consumption of our planets’ natural resources, immense waste production, environmental decline, and climate change are just some environmental issues threatening human health and the well-being of planet Earth and that you will be equipped to tackle in the certificate or master’s in environmental engineering
+Rapid deterioration and consumption of our planets’ natural resources, immense waste production, environmental decline, and climate change are just some environmental issues threatening human health and the well-being of planet Earth and that you will be equipped to tackle in the certificate or master’s in environmental engineering.

 Instructors at the helm of pioneering important new environmental initiatives lead the Johns Hopkins Engineering for Professionals environmental engineering graduate programs.
 These distinguished faculty guide you through the latest techniques used to examine engineering solutions to these complex and multidisciplinary problems.